Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 An excellent source of vitamin C, this tangy fruit drink is also relatively low in calories.

-This recipe may also be prepared on the grill.
+This recipe also can be prepared on the grill.
 Use heavy-duty aluminum foil instead of parchment paper, and place the packet off to the side of the flame.

 You can freeze uncooked meatballs in an airtight container for up to 3 months.
 Thaw meatballs in the refrigerator overnight before baking.